orlawealth/team-superman-newsletter-api/README.md

 - Clone the application
 - Open the microservice you're working on and run `yarn install`
 - Run `cp .env.example .env` to create the .env variables and fill them
-- Run `yarn run start:dev` to start development server
+- Start the development server

 ## API Documentation